atRobert/EzMoney/README.md

 - Create a goal type that allows user to put percentage of paycheck away until specified date.
 - Create a more detailed income / spent money field for users to see how they use portions of their money.
 - More Visualisations of their data.
 Show how they might be doing weekly vs overall progress.
+- Account recovery process has not been set up.
+Nor is there a way for technical support to users.
 - Seperate the views from the actions.
 The code can be more DRY and efficient.
 No need to have a function to call the user in each view.
 Etc..